zhangsu/seal/README.md

 # Scorched End Audio Library

-SEAL is a C library with Ruby binding for audio rendering and manipulation, such as direction and distance attenuation, the simulation of the Dopplet effect and reverberation, in a 3D space.
+Seal is a C library with Ruby binding for audio rendering and manipulation, such as direction and distance attenuation, the simulation of the Dopplet effect and reverberation, in a 3D space.
 It is built on top of [OpenAL] (http://connect.creativelabs.com/openal/default.aspx), adding support for